signature-opensource/CK-StObj/CK.Poco.Json/README.md

 # Json serialization

-This package triggers the code generation of Json serialization and deserialization of Poco.
+This package triggers the code generation of Json serialization and deserialization of [Poco](https://en.wikipedia.org/wiki/Plain_old_CLR_object).
 Poco are the **roots of serialization**, they bootstrap the serialization and deserialization process.

 The key aspects of this serialization are:
 - Serialization starts with Poco: data must be subordinated to a Poco, it must ultimately be referenced by a Poco property: see [Registered types only](#registered-types-only) below.
-- We do NOT handle graphs: the serialized object must not reference itself: cycles are error.
+- We do NOT handle graphs: the serialized object must not reference itself: cycles will lead to an error.
 - The serialization code is generated, this does not use reflection.
-The way this work is more complex that the basics System.Text.Json.
-More complex but also deeply "type safe" and potentially more efficient.
 - Adding code generation to support specific types or types family is possible.
 Recall that it is not a converter (see [here](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-converters-how-to) for instance) that must be written but the code that generates the code to read/write the object.
 An example is available in the tests [here](../Tests/CK.StObj.Engine.Tests/PocoJson/JsonSerializerViaToStringAndParseGenerator.cs).